lfishRhungry/zbanner/README.md

 In other words, Xtate is not good at being a crawler or concentrating on content level detection like other specialized scanners.
 (Although Xtate has that abilities...)

-Xtate was originally designed to do all scans in complete stateless manner, **even obtaining responses over TCP**.
+Xtate was originally designed to do all scans for UDP and TCP in complete stateless manner, even obtaining responses over TCP with our **ZBanner** tech.
-But some new added features and modules make it more than stateless.
+But some new added features and modules make it be more than stateless.
+For example, Xtate could do stateful TCP connection and even get HTTPS reponses after finishing TLS handshake with an improved user space stack what we called **light-state TCP stack** that optimized for large-scale scanning.
 However, being fast and concise is always our target.

 In addition, Xtate supports IPv6 addresses and can be built on Windows and Linux with optional dependencies.